kyma-project/test-infra/cmd/tools/ipcleaner/README.md

 ## Overview

-This command finds and removes orphaned IP addresses created by jobs in the Google Cloud (GCP) project.
+This command finds and removes orphaned IP addresses created by jobs in the Google Cloud project.

 There are three conditions used to find addresses for removal:
 - The address name pattern is not on the ignored list.